Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTS 450 1GB should in theory perform a bit faster than the GeForce GT 340 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTS 450 1GB will be 6% faster than the GeForce GT 340 overall, due to its higher data rate. (explain)

-Texel RateThe GeForce GTS 450 1GB will be quite a bit (about 42%) better at AF than the GeForce GT 340. (explain)
+Texel RateThe GeForce GTS 450 1GB will be much (about 42%) more effective at AF than the GeForce GT 340. (explain)

-Pixel RateThe GeForce GTS 450 1GB is much (about 185%) more effective at anti-aliasing than the GeForce GT 340, and also will be able to handle higher resolutions better. (explain)
+Pixel RateThe GeForce GTS 450 1GB is much (more or less 185%) faster with regards to full screen anti-aliasing than the GeForce GT 340, and should be able to handle higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison